 Analysis and Award Winners

 Investing in a softshell jacket can serve you in a multitude of ways.
 This fall, we added 11 models to our fleet.
 The Arc'teryx Gamma MX stole the show, taking home the grand prize of our Editors' Choice award.
 Following close behind, we've award two Top Pick awards, one to the Outdoor Research Ascendant Hoody and another to the Arc'teryx Gamma LT Hoody.
-We also have two Best Buy winners, the Outdoor Research Ferrosi Crosstown and Marmot Moblis, one costing $99, the other ringing in at $185.
+We also have a Best Buy winner, the Marmot Moblis, ringing in at $185.

 Best Overall Women's Softshell Jacket